mclaeysb/distortionAnalysis/README.md

 This sample data is similar to the one used in the [MapAnalyst](<http://www.mapanalyst.org>) software by Bernhard Jenny, which has inspired us during our work.

-### Octave Splines package
+### Octave splines package

-The [Splines Package](http://octave.sourceforge.net/splines) for GNU Octave is written by Nir Y. Krakauer and others.
+The [splines package](http://octave.sourceforge.net/splines) for GNU Octave is written by Nir Y. Krakauer and others.
 It features the commands used in this code since version 1.2.9.